 Remember to consider potential errors.
 If there is a typo, you should include the timeframe the client has to notify you about it.
 Include your pricing for any additional work request such as resizing a graphic.
 Some graphic designers do not mind tweaking a submitted project at no extra cost.
 This does not mean you should do the same without compensation.

-Always describe the manner you will be delivering the completed project, as well as what the product will include when drafting a freelance design contract.
+Always describe the manner you will be delivering the completed project, as well as what the product will include when drafting a graphic designer contract.
 Describe the file types the client can request, and how you will deliver the files.
 Do you prefer delivering the final product using a hard/flash drive, or do you prefer using email or cloud?
 Does the client require the files delivered using a specific method?
 The freelance design contract template should state every detail regarding the product delivery process.

 There should be clause explaining the duration the client can expect you to keep or store the files for future use.
 If you have archived the files and you are requested for them a few months after delivering the project, should the client pay a fee?
 Clarity needs to be provided for any foreseen situations to ensure fair compensation for file storage and delivery.

-For a freelance designer, this is perhaps the most crucial section of a contract.
+For a freelance designer, this is perhaps the most crucial section of a graphic design contract.
 Here is where you need to detail what method of payment you expect, and when you expect the payment.
 General best practices require for you, the designer, to be given a deposit of 25% - 50% before commencing the project.
 The main advantage of such a move is that it will help you trust the client because they’ve committed their part of the bargain and also motivate you to work.
 It will also ensure you prioritize the client’s project.
 Clarify when you will be paid the balance.
 It can be immediately after sending the files or just before you send them.

 Any requests for extra payment or additional adjustments that may occur should be justified within the payment details.
 If you choose to work on an hourly rate, estimate the overall time you will need.
 Break down the payment to prevent the client from being surprised should you ask for money once you finish the project.
 If you prefer a flat rate, include any situations that would cause you to request more than the amount you had agreed upon.